-This is in San Cristobal in Mexico, near to the Guatemalan border, where we had stopped at a taqueria for beer and tacos pastor.
+This sketch was done in San Cristobal in Mexico, near to the Guatemalan border, where we had stopped at a taqueria for beer and tacos pastor.

 On the TV there was a soccer game going on – US versus Guatemala.
 The place was packed – the only table available was directly in front of the TV.
 I ended up sitting under the TV, facing the crowd that was all looking at the TV.